Ventupentu/book-exercise-docs/labmodule09/README-CDA.md

 ### Description

 NOTE: Include two full paragraphs describing your implementation approach by answering the questions listed below.
 What does your implementation do?

+It defines a CoAP client that allows sending and receiving messages over CoAP.
+The client can perform basic operations such as sending GET, POST, PUT, and DELETE requests.

 How does your implementation work?

+It uses the CoAPthon library to create a CoAP client that connects to the GDA.

 ### Code Repository and Branch

 NOTE: Be sure to include the branch.

-URL:
+URL: //github.com/Ventupentu/python-components/tree/labmodule09